hugoponthieu/cadavera-clean/README.md

 ansible-playbook playbook/site.yml -i inventory
 ```

 After a lot of logs (too much) your cluster should be setup and functional.
+Your cluster is made of 3 differents machines, one mastering the two others.
+They are replicated to ensure no data is lost in case of failure.

-Let's now provide an access to this cluster
+Let's now provide an access to this cluster.

 ## Setup the access

-Now let's configure the freshly created instance.
-So you can run:
+It's time to configure the freshly created instance.
+You can run:

 ```bash
 cd ../setup